Patan, an ancient capital of Nepal, is located a 40-or-so-minute taxi ride outside of the Thamel (tourist) area of Kathmandu.

 The crowd went wild as a priest climbed the leaning tower of the chariot, coconut in hand.
 He kept indicating he might throw it on various sides of the chariot, faking everyone out and eliciting cheers each time he pretended to throw it in any given direction.

 Since Ellen and I were still very much in the crowd without many options of escape, I silently hoped he wouldn’t throw it in our direction.
 It was meant to be good luck and all, but I was content not to get a bloody nose over it.

 Finally he threw it in the opposite direction to ours, where a crowd of men wrestled over the coconut until one emerged victorious.
 The crowd erupted in cheers.

 As we walked back to the main square I surveyed the crowd, finding that we truly were the only foreigners there.
 Moreover, we were met with smiles and nods of fascination and appreciation from those around us.
 It felt special.
 It felt good.

 …and it all started with a plate of choila.

 - Catch a taxi to Patan from Thamel (Kathmandu).
 A fair price is about 350 rupees ($3.50) one way

-- The chariot is paraded all throughout Patan and surrounding areas for a month leading up to the date of the actual festival, which falls between April and May.
+- The chariot is paraded all throughout Patan and surrounding areas for a month during the April to May time period, leading up to the date of the coconut throwing.
 We happened to witness it on May 13, 2014

 - Wear clothing that covers your shoulders and knees when visiting the temples as a sign of respect